Summary

 Display slide 17 and share the abbreviated definition for an assessment-centered environment.

-Display slide 18 and share the instructional strategy, Jigsaw, with your participants.
+Display slide 18 and share the instructional strategy Jigsaw with your participants.
 Share with them that the reading, The Design of Learning Environments (Shortened Version), is an excerpt from the book, How People Learn, and goes into more detail about Bransford’s Model.
-Split your participants into groups of four (4) and have each person read one section of the excerpt.
+Split your participants into groups of four and have each person read one section of the excerpt.

 Display slide 20 once your participants have completed their reading and instruct them to connect with those who read the same section.
-In their new groups, they should discuss key takeaways, questions they still have, and things they were still curious about.
+In their new groups, they should discuss key takeaways, questions they still have, things they are still curious about, and key elements of the environment.

 Explain #1